club-soda/club-soda-guide/README.md

 ## Brand pages

 The brand page will list all the drinks belonging to a brand, as well as all of the venues that stock or sell those drinks.

 To add a stockist, simply add a drink from this brand to the venue as you normally would.

+Member brands are also able to display retailers.
 To add a 'where to buy' retailer, you'll need to create a venue, and give it a venue type of 'Retailers'.
 Then when you add the drink to this venue, it will display in the 'where to buy' section.

 ## Importing Data